MicrosoftDocs/power-automate-docs/articles/associate-flow-to-app.md

 A Power Apps per app license allows for a limited set of Power Automate capabilities.
 If the flow is supporting an app in Power Apps, associate the flow with the app.
 After the association is made, users who have a Power Apps per app license can use the flow.

+### Why are my end-user's Power Automate Flow connections not working in Power Apps?

+It may be that the connection for the current user has become un-authenticated.
+For instance the user may have changed their password.
+The flow will continuously fail.
+Power Apps will not try to automatically repair these connections or re-prompt the end user for updated credentials.
+This is a known issue for SharePoint Online and non-Entra based connections.
+Refreshing the session may work.
+Or, you may need to wrap the Flow in an IfError() and in the failure case invoke all the dependent connections directly to trigger re-authentication and then re-run the flow.

 ### I'm an admin and want to associate flows and apps in bulk.
 Is there an admin command?

 Use the PowerShell command in [How can I associate in context flows to Power Apps/Dynamics365 apps](/power-platform/admin/power-automate-licensing/faqs#how-can-i-associate-in-context-flows-to-power-appsdynamics365-apps) in the *Frequently asked questions about Power Automate licensing* article.